 Display nameserver names in both A-label and U-label (to the extent such information is available).
 This is consistent with the recommended treatment of the domain name.

-The IRD-WG recommended that this field should continue to be displayed in A-label and, to the extent possible, be displayed in the corresponding U-label.
+The IRD-WG recommended that this field should continue to be displayed in A-label and, to the extent possible, be displayed in the corresponding U-label as well.

 Telephone/Fax (RAA 3.3.1.7,8): The IRD-WG recommended that the UPU E.123 standard could be used to internationalize telephone and fax, specifically using the international notation (+31 42 123 4567).